Mach1Studios/M1_OSC/README.md

 - The Node.js Server must be running before the HTTP server is started
 - The Node.js Server ends when you reload the page.
 If that happens restart the Node.js server then reload the localhost:7000 page.

+Mac Notes:
+- Change the name of "debug-log" node_module to "debug" for this to work